unitymakesus/cfneg/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [4.4.8] 2017-05-17 =

+* Fix - Ensure the /all/ view orders correctly when sitewide timezone mode is in effect (our thanks to Christopher, alzheimesdementiasupport and many other users for flagging this issue) [76231]
+* Tweak - Further adjustments to plugin licensing code [78506]
+* Tweak - Language and translation improvements

 = [4.4.7] 2017-05-04 =

-* Tweak - adjustments made to our plugin licensing system
+* Tweak - Adjustments made to our plugin licensing system

 = [4.4.6] 2017-04-19 =